SRGSSR/pillarbox-apple/docs/STREAM_PACKAGING_ADVICE.md

 ## Automatic media option selection

-Pillarbox player supports automatic media option selection based on:

-- System language and accessibility settings (e.g. unforced subtitles, CC, SDH and audio description).
+Pillarbox player supports automatic media option selection based on language and accessibility settings (e.g. unforced subtitles, CC, SDH and audio description), both for audible and legible renditions.
+This requires streams to satifsfy common requirements which are listed below.
-- Content language (e.g. forced subtitles).

 ### Audio renditions

 For automatic selection to work with audio description be sure that the corresponding [renditions](https://datatracker.ietf.org/doc/html/rfc8216#section-4.3.4.1) have the `public.accessibility.describes-video` characteristic.
+All renditions should also have their `AUTOSELECT` attribute set to `YES` so that the player can consider them for automatic selection.

 ### Legible renditions